Hennepin Probate / Mental Health Court

 • Step 1: Mark the date you were appointed as a conservator on your personal calendar, and then make a note of that anniversary date every year that the conservatorship is in effect.

 • Step 2: Within 30 days of being appointed as conservator, go to the online MyMNConservator (MMC) system and file an Inventory Report.
 You only have to do this step one time when you are first appointed as conservator.
-Tip: To save time entering information into MMC, gather details about the ward’s property and assets before going online.
+Tip: To save time entering information into MMC, gather details about the property and assets of the person subject to conservatorship before going online.
 As a worksheet, you could use the Conservatorship Inventory Form #GAC13.
-If the ward in your case does not have certain property, you may leave those things blank.
+If the person subject to conservatorship in your case does not have certain property, you may leave those things blank.
 You do not need to file this form worksheet with the court, but you must enter the information into MMC.

 • Step 3: Every year that the conservatorship is in effect, within 30 days of the anniversary date of being appointed as a conservator, you must log onto to the MyMNConservator system and file an annual accounting.
 Conservators may be also required to file an original Verification of Funds on Deposit Form #15-UVF and/or Verification of Stocks and Securities Form #15-UVS with the court in paper format, so check with your local court about requirements in your case.

-• Step 4: Every year that the conservatorship is in effect, within 30 days of the anniversary date of being appointed as a conservator, you must also fill out and sign the Annual Notice of Right to Petition to Restoration to Capacity Form #GAC10-C. Then you must make copies of your completed form and arrange to have copies served (delivered) to the ward and all interested persons whose names are on record with the court.
-Service can be done by mail or in person.
+• Step 4: Every year that the conservatorship is in effect, within 30 days of the anniversary date of being appointed as a conservator, you must also fill out and sign the Annual Notice of Right to Petition to Restoration to Capacity Form #GAC10-C. Then you must make copies of your completed form and arrange to have copies served (delivered) to the person subject to conservatorship and all interested persons whose names are on record with the court.

 • Step 5: Once service has been completed, then the conservator must fill out and sign the Affidavit of Service form included with the Annual Notice of Right to Petition for Restoration to Capacity Form #GAC 10-C form.
 That is a sworn document that says service was completed.
 You must then file the completed Affidavit of Service with the court, but you do not have to give copies of the Affidavit to anyone else.